How Facebook Blew It

 In his post about Cambridge Analytica, CEO Mark Zuckerberg said that the company first took action in 2015, after it learned of the data exfiltration; then, in March 2018, Facebook learned from reporters that Cambridge Analytica “may not have deleted the data as they had certified.
 We immediately banned them from using any of our services.”

 However, Facebook’s timeline did not mention that it was still seeking to find and delete the data well into the campaign season of 2016, and eight months after it had first learned of the incident.
 In August 2016, Wylie, the ex- Cambridge contractor, received a letter from Facebook’s lawyers telling him to delete the data, sign a letter certifying that he had done so, and return it by mail.
-(A more stringent demand from Facebook could have required him, for instance, to sign a notarized affidavit.)
 Wylie says he complied, but by then copies of the data had already spread through email.
 “They waited two years and did absolutely nothing to check that the data was deleted,” he told the Guardian.

 Beyond what Cambridge Analytica did, what Facebook knew and what Facebook said about that—and when—is being scrutinized by lawmakers and regulators.
 As part of a 2011 settlement Facebook made with the Federal Trade Commission (FTC), the company was put on a 20-year privacy “probation,” with regular audits, over charges that it had told users they could keep their information private “and then repeatedly allowing it to be shared and made public.”
 The agreement specifically prohibited deceptive statements, required users to affirmatively agree to the sharing of their data with outside parties, and required that Facebook report any “unauthorized access to data” to the FTC.
 In this case, there’s so far no record of Facebook ever reporting any such unauthorized access to data.
 The agency is now investigating.

-Note: This story was updated to include a higher tally from April 4 of 87 million harvested Facebook profiles.